luischanu/TinyVM/README.md

 | Static | Your static IPv4 address is: 10.20.30.100 |

 ## IPv6 Support
 IPv6 support in TinyVM is limited at the moment.
-Although IPv6 is enabled in the OS, and thereby available for command-line utiliies which support IPv6, it's not supported by the web server we use.
+Although IPv6 is enabled in the OS, and thereby available for command-line utilities which support IPv6, it's not supported by the web server we use.
 Thus, you must continue to use IPv4 to reach the web server until this is addressed.

 # TinyVM Download